youn16/youn16/README.md

 ### Hi there 👋

 Good day!
 I am Seyoun Lee!
 Welcome to my GitHub place.
-My main areas of interest are back-end development in general, economics with data science and software education for the general public.
+My main areas of interest are back-end development in general, economics with data science.

+I'm getting interested in the front-end these days.

 If you want to contact me, please leave me a message!

 ### 💫 Experience

+RichCare(2018-2020)
+LikeSeal(2020)
-MLBC (2020) - *Google*
+*Google* : MLBC (2020)

 <!--
 **youn16/youn16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.